footdabmommy/wse/docs/source/tags.rst

 --------

 To removr your tag, run ``/tags``
-At the bottom you will see a player head, press that and yiur tag will be unselected.
+At the bottom you will see a player head, press that and your tag will be unselected.
 (Once again some bedrock versions may have to move the head to another slot)

 Change tag